-Tech Socials, large hackathons, job fairs, and other tech-community uniting projects.
+Tech Socials, large hackathons, and other tech-community uniting projects.
 Clicky for more! ** NOTE: Still brazenly tweaking the site, in production.**

 Engineering innovation: community and accessibility.